What is a resume?

 - Internships or work placements

-- Any work experience you di during your schooling
+- Any work experience you did during your schooling

-You should list two people who will recommend you as an employee.
-These individuals would ideally be people you have worked for before this application.
+You should list three people who will recommend you as an employee.
+These individuals would ideally be people you have worked directly with (and reported to).

-Referee details should include: Name, position title and their contact details should be listed.
+Referee details should include: Name, position title and their contact details should be listed (either phone number or email).

 If you go through an employment agency, they use software which scans resumes and picks up on keywords and common resume phrases.
 If your resume doesn’t contain enough of these keywords, it could be rejected.